miguelzeph/interview-questions/index.md

 > What is the curse of dimensionality and how should one deal with it when building machine-learning models?

-- **deal**:lidar/acordo
+- **deal**:lidar, acordo

-- As mentioned here, it basically states that higher dimensionality isn’t really better since some algorithms don’t typically scale well to more dimensions.
-Adding excess variables leads to the risk of overfitting your  model.
+-  Basically add higher dimensionality isn’t really better, because adding excess variables leads to the risk of overfitting your model.

-> Why is a comma a bad record separator/delimiter?
+> What is the worst record separator/delimiter?

+- **worst**:pior
+|**record separator** = **record delimiter**:separador
+|

-- Commas can be used in a lot of textual columns, like let’s say the address field.
-While extracting data, it can be problematic when the platform can’t not differentiate between comma, the delimiter and comma, the text.
+- The worst record separator or secord delimiter is the comma, because you can used in a lot of textual columns....So...While extracting data, it can be problem to differentiate between comms delimiter and comma text.

 > Explain the difference between a compiled computer language and an interpreted computer language.

-- Someone has already explained the answer quite beautifully on Quora.
-Interpretation and compilation are implementation techniques and not separate programming languages.

 Interpretation is a technique whereby another program, the interpreter, performs operations on behalf of the program being interpreted in order to run it.”

 Compilation is a technique whereby a program written in one language (the “source language”) is translated into a program in another language (the “object language”), which hopefully means the same thing as the original program.”

->  How do you determine “k” for k-means clustering?
-Or, how do you determine the number of clusters in a data set?
+>  How do you determine “k” (numbers of clusters) for k-means clustering?

-- This is usually dependent on the data but it is upto one’s judgement on how many distinct groups one thinks there are.
-Silhoutte Method, Elbow Method are some of the many methods that can be used to determine the ideal number of clusters.
+-I think this is usually dependent on the data, but Elbow Method can be used to determine the ideal number of clusters.

 > What’s more important: predictive power or interpretability of a model?